MbuguaCaleb/component_data_binding_in_angular_js/README.md

 _ngcontent-qkv-c41-Is assinged to the adjacent component and all of its divs.

 Its uses a behavoiur called shadow DOM(Separation of concerns)

+Angular eneforces what we call style encapsulation...

+N/B

+We may change angulars view  encapsulation default behaviour by

+encapsulation:ViewEncapsulation.Emulated //Emulated its the default .Other Options are None and Native(Native imitates the shadow DOM)

 ```

 **GETTING DATA FROM MY TEMPLATES TO MY TYPESCRIPT**